thepailab/HITindex/README.md

   --gtf gtf             gtf to be indexed (default: None)

 Parameters:
-  --reverse             use if exons are sorted by transcriptional direction rather than reference
+  --reverse             use if exons are sorted by transcriptional direction rather than by reference
                         coordinate (default: False)
   --ss3buffer           intronic buffer region included upstream of 3ss of exon for counting
                         reads. suggested = 50nt. (default: 0)